Active Smart Contracts

 Test out these queries using our developer playground.

-Fetch current active smart contracts (hourly)
+Fetch current active contracts (hourly)

-query ActiveSmartContracts {
+query CurrentActiveContracts {

 order_by: {end_date: desc_nulls_last}